psarando/shire-reckoning/README.md

 and [December 24th](https://en.wikipedia.org/wiki/Christmas_Eve) (the middle of Hrívë) are important national and religious holidays and feast days in that region.

+For these reasons, I've included a control that lets you choose a "Reformed" Rivendell Reckoning format.
+This format always starts the Calendar of Imladris on the same day (March 25th by default), and it follows the leap year and leap day rules of our Gregorian Calendar.
+In this "Reformed" Rivendell Reckoning format, the are not 3 extra Enderi every 12 years, but instead a singe "Leap Enderi" between the first and last day of Calendar of Imladris.
+This "reformed reckoning" keeps the calendar closer in sync with our Gregorian Calendar so that most of the days always fall on the same Gregorian date.

-Note that the Rivendell Calendar starts on March 26th in 2015, but its New Year's Day drifts back a day with respect to our Gregorian calendar every 4 years until it's leap year adds 3 days every 12 years.
+Note that the "traditional" Calendar of Imladris starts on March 26th in 2015, but its New Year's Day drifts back a day with respect to our Gregorian calendar every 4 years until it's leap year adds 3 days every 12 years.
-So this Rivendell Calendar does start on March 27th for 4 years, every 12 years, for next few hundred years.
+So this "traditional" Rivendell Reckoning does start on March 27th for 4 years, every 12 years, for next few hundred years.

-I also noticed that this Rivendell Calendar still advances by a day every 1700 years or so, even with the rule stated by Tolkien in Appendix D that the extra 3 "leap" Enderi are omitted every 432 years.
+I also noticed that this "traditional" Calendar of Imladris still advances by a day every 1700 years or so, even with the rule stated by Tolkien in Appendix D that the extra 3 "leap" Enderi are omitted every 432 years.
-Then I noticed that if another extra 3 Enderi are omitted every 4896 years, then this could account for the 1 day drift about every 1700 years, so I've included this rule in this calendar just to keep it in sync with the Gregorian Calendar for the next few thousand years.
-The Rivendell Calendar should probably make other adjustments to stay in sync with the actual seasons instead, but that kind of calculation is currently beyond me.
+Then I noticed that if another extra 3 Enderi are omitted every 4896 years, then this could account for the 1 day drift about every 1700 years, so I've included this rule in the "traditional" Rivendell Reckoning just to keep it in sync with the Gregorian Calendar for the next few thousand years.
+The "traditional" Calendar of Imladris should probably make other adjustments to stay in sync with the actual seasons instead, but that kind of calculation is currently beyond me.